 Fletcher said his client, who is diabetic and has a blood clot, previously told him that he hadn't received any medication since Thursday.

-Knight hit his head on a chair when he fell after the bail hearing, Fletcher said.
+Fletcher said Knight hit his head on a chair when he fell after the bail hearing.

-The attorney said Knight was being kept in solitary confinement in jail without proper access to medication.
+The attorney said Knight was being kept in solitary confinement without proper access to medication.

 "He's being treated worse than Charles Manson," Fletcher said.

 The collapse marked the fourth time that Knight has been taken by ambulance from a courthouse since he was charged with killing Terry Carter, 55, in early February.

 Los Angeles Superior Court Judge Ronald S. Coen set bail on Friday at $25 million for Knight, who is accused of running down and killing Carter with his truck.

 Coen made his decision after Deputy District Attorney Cynthia Barnes noted that Knight was on bail in a robbery case when he struck Carter and another man in a parking lot in Compton.